Forgot password

 After you’re done setting up the profile, minimize AutoActions, and launch The First Descendant.
 You’ll now see more resolution options, and the refresh rate will be set to your desired value accordingly.

-Upon closing the game, AutoActions will change the desktop resolution, and set the refresh rate accordingly as well.
+Upon closing the game, AutoActions will change the desktop resolution and set the refresh rate accordingly.
 This makes it really easy to handle titles that sadly don’t have proper support for downsampling.

 PC users can run into other potential issues while playing The First Descendant, including not being able to save their settings, or the DirectX 12 error.
 For more on The First Descendant, make sure to check out our dedicated section.